Gravitational Wave Peep Contributions to Background Signal Confusion Noise for LISA: Methods

 There are three ways to approach the rates for these highly eccentric EMRIs.
 The first of which is to consider previous studies of EMRBs, which for a Milky Way type galaxy using eLISA, it was estimated that there will be on the order of $1\ \mathrm{yr}^{-1}$ detectable, and outside of our galaxy will be an order of magnitude lower \cite{rubboEventRateExtreme2006, hopmanGravitationalWaveBursts2007, berryExpectationsExtrememassratioBursts2013a, berryExtrememassratioburstsExtragalacticSources2013a, berryObservingGalaxyMassive2013a}.
 For TianQin out to a distance of $100 \mathrm{Mpc}$, there would be $\sim 7\ \mathrm{yr}^{-1}$ \cite{fanExtrememassratioBurstDetection2022}, these rates are described in Table~\ref{tab:EMRBRate}.
 Another approach is to consider rates based on the formation of EMRI signals that are likely to eventually merge, one example is described in Babak et al. (2017)\cite{babak_science_2017}.
 A final alternative to rates is to look at large numbers of early-stage EMRIs, which are likely to re-scatter.
 A recent study looked at these highly eccentric EMRIs in the galactic center and the detectability rates of a galactic foreground using Keplerian orbits and found that there could be hundreds to thousands of these signals in the galactic center \cite{seoane2024mono}.

 The rate used in our study is based primarily on the work described in Babak et al. (2017) \cite{babak_science_2017}\footnote{For a full discussion of how the rates are calculated, please see Babak et al. (2017) \cite{babak_science_2017}}.
 In our study, we take the median result from the rates described in Equations 23-31, assuming a ratio of 10 plunges per formed EMRI ($N_p=10$).
 Figure~\ref{fig:babakfig4} was generated following these methods and shows the EMRI formation rates adjusted to show the rate over a 4-year window for a given MBH mass based on our population model and for three separated CO masses.
+The results of method this align with those presented in Figure 4 of Babak et al. (2017) \cite{babak_science_2017}.